By Jessica Woltjen, Policy & Outreach Manager

-For this year’s Lights on Afterschool, GSAN sought to raise awareness of the wide variety of programming offered by afterschool programs using #ThisIsAfterschool.
+For this year’s Lights on Afterschool, GSAN sought to raise awareness of the wide variety of programming offered by afterschool programs using the hashtag #ThisIsAfterschool.
 To do this, we partnered with several afterschool programs across the state to highlight high demand topics and how afterschool supports youth in each area.
-Check out our recaps below of each event:
+Check out our recaps of each event below:

 Literacy (Positive Direction Youth Center in Dawson, GA)